 Phase Two is for students who have completed the first phase.
 This semester-long phase focuses on building essential leadership skills and caters to each student's individual leadership journey.
 Readings and other resources are divided into six modules: Conflict Resolution, Entrepreneurship, Interpersonal Communication, Nonprofit Management, Strategic Planning/Goal Setting, and Time Management.
 These modules can be completed in any order that the student sees fit.
 Students are also encouraged to keep a leadership journal to document their experiences and goals.

 Live chat discussions and webinar videos will also be available for students in both Phases, and students will have the opportunity to communicate and support one another through online discussion forums.
 All course materials and communications will be conducted through Haiku Learning.
-The next session will begin September 28, 2015.
-To register, please take the following short survey.
+The next session will begin September 26, 2016.
+Check back soon for registration details!

 Please stay tuned for a list of upcoming speakers.